pjsvis/react-patterns/principles.md

 ### do

 - if it works, don't break it
-- make the difficult problem easy and then solve the easy problem
+- make the difficult problem easy and then solve the easy problem see [decomplication](https://www.nateliason.com/blog/decomplication)
 - make it good enough, then move on to the next thing
+- optimise for change see [AHA programming](https://kentcdodds.com/blog/aha-programming)
 - always jump into context
 - move fast with confidence
   - make it good